 The Hall Art Foundation is pleased to announce an exhibition by American artist Robert Longo to be held at its Schloss Derneburg location.
 Since the 1980s, Robert Longo has created work across media including drawing, photography, painting, sculpture, music, performance, and film.
 Using a vast vocabulary of source images culled from the mainstream media, as well as from historical and art historical references, Longo’s work strikes a balance between the very personal and the socially charged.
 For Longo, art is a political act and represents a way to understand and to question the world around us.
 Organized in collaboration with the artist and including several large-scale charcoal drawings, a cast aluminum Combine relief, twenty-one studies, three Heritage Drawings, and a historic and monumental sculpture installation, this survey brings together approximately 35 works spanning nearly 40 years of the artist’s career.

-Longo’s historic work, When Heaven and Hell Change Places (1992), consists of 7 monumental cross-shaped steel molds, each nearly 4 meters tall, alongside 7 identically sized luminous white casts.
+Longo’s historic work, When Heaven and Hell Change Places (7 day version), 1992-2019, consists of 7 monumental cross-shaped steel molds, each nearly 4 meters tall, alongside 7 identically sized luminous white casts.
 The work was first presented in 1992 and consisted of 30 cast wax crosses.
 Since then it has been presented in various formats.
 The original 7 steel molds included in this exhibition were exhibited at the 1997 Venice Biennale and still contain the remains of 7 wax crosses.
 Installed this summer along Schloss Derneburg’s central courtyard and adjoining cloister, this will be the first public presentation of this major installation in over twenty years.
 Longo’s chosen title for the sculpture is based on his reaction to the devastating war in Bosnia that began the same year.